Accessing voluntary assisted dying in the ACT

 - help people access resources and support.

-The care navigator service will be open from Monday to Friday during normal working hours.
-The contact details will be available closer to 3 November 2025.
+The care navigator service will be open from Monday to Friday.
+8:30am to 5pm (excluding public holidays).

 ACT Voluntary Assisted Dying Pharmacy Service